BibliothecaDAO/RealmsWorld/docs/index.md

 ## Contributing

-We value contributions from the community to enhance the Atlas experience.
+We greatly value contributions from the community to enhance the Realms.World experience.
 To get involved, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.